-To pass the MBA, Programme Members must gain a mark of 50% or more overall including a mark of 50% or more for the Management Challenge.
+To pass the MBA Programme Members must gain a mark of 50% or more in each assessment including a mark of 50% or more for the Management Challenge.

-Members may exit Stage 1 with a Postgraduate Certificate and Stage 2 with a Postgraduate Diploma.
+Members may exit Stage 1 with a Post-graduate Certificate and Stage 2 with a Post-graduate Diploma.